Strip Searches Only for Harassment in Pennsylvania

 The Pennsylvania Department of Corrections state prisons has implemented a new policy against sexual assaults/harassments, called the Prison Rape Elimination Act (PREA).
 This PREA policy exposes its own ineffectiveness and prejudicial punishment, under the disguise of prosecuting sexual harassment and/or predators.
 To prove that this new PREA policy has been designed to minimize and eliminate sexual assaults in all of its manifestations on prison grounds, strip searching would also be minimized or eliminated as a means to sexual assaults and sexual harassments on state prison grounds.

 MIM(Prisons) responds: This writer makes an important point: guards use strip searches as a form of gendered power that humiliates and degrades prisoners.
 But we don't agree that this abuse of power causes guards (or prisoners) to become homosexual.
-And even if that was possible, it's patriarchal society that teaches people to use gender for power and abuse is the problem.
+And even if that was possible, it's patriarchal society that teaches people to use gender for power and abuse which is the problem.
 There is no evidence that any sexual orientation is more predatory than any other.
 We need to focus on the real enemy here: the patriarchy which trains people to enjoy the abuse of gender power.

 Prisoners are in a unique position in that they face gender oppression as a part of their imprisonment.
 This is true of both male and female prisoners.
 Strip searches are a good example of this gender oppression.
 This writer raises a good point about the abuse of power, and specifically gender power, that happens every time there is a strip search.
 This degrading practice is not for security, as this writer clearly demonstrates.